-- No juice in the home: Recent American Academy of Pediatrics guidelines recommend no juice under a year and offer some limits on daily consumption of juice for kids over one year of age.
+1. No juice in the home: Recent American Academy of Pediatrics guidelines recommend no juice under a year and offer some limits on daily consumption of juice for kids over one year of age.
 Kids are persuasive and because juice is sweet and tasty it can be difficult to limit.
-I recommend that parents should not purchase juice or have it as an option in the home, even if it’s diluted.
+I recommend that parents NOT purchase juice or have it as an option in the home, even if it’s diluted.
 For better oral health, milk and plain water should be the choices at home.
 Whole fruit is a better option for kids and will provide less sugar and more fiber, which is so important for their gut health.
 Read more HERE about why skipping the juice may be better for your child’s health.

-- Brushing twice a day with fluoride toothpaste starting at 6 months or at the first tooth eruption:.
-The American Academy of Pediatrics recommends using a rice grain-sized amount of fluoride toothpaste to help avoid tooth decay.
-I recommend pressing the toothpaste down into the bristles of the brush to avoid babies swallowing a excess toothpaste.
-At bedtime make sure that teeth are brushed after the last serving of food and milk for the day.
+2. Brushing twice a day with fluoride toothpaste starting at 6 months or at the first tooth eruption: The American Academy of Pediatrics recommends using a rice grain-sized amount of fluoride toothpaste to help avoid tooth decay.
+I recommend pressing the toothpaste down into the bristles of the brush to avoid babies swallowing excess toothpaste.
+At bedtime make sure that teeth are brushed AFTER the last serving of food and milk for the day.
 My co-author Melanie Potock suggests that if your child dislikes toothbrushing, sing one verse of “This is the way we brush our teeth” and brush.
 Each day, slow down the tempo of the song so that you can brush more teeth during one verse.
 Always, without fail, end the brushing when the verse ends.
 This assures your child that you will stop and that he can tolerate the brushing until then.

-- 1st birthday = 1st dental visit: Early and regular visits to the dentist help to identify tooth decay before it becomes advanced and makes regular dentist visits a habit from a young age.
+3. 1st birthday = 1st dental visit: Early and regular visits to the dentist help to identify tooth decay before it becomes advanced and makes regular dentist visits a habit from a young age.
 If your family dentist is not comfortable treating babies or toddlers, ask your pediatrician to refer you to a pediatric dentist.
-Some family dentist may recommend starting visits later than one.
+Some family dentists may recommend starting visits later than one.
 This simply is not in line with recommendations from the AAP or the American Academy of Pediatric Dentistry.
-Visits starting at the first birthday can help babies get used to going to the dentist, set the stage for a healthy mouth for life and help avoid early tooth decay.
+Visits starting at the first birthday can help babies get used to going to the dentist, set the stage for a healthy mouth for life, and help avoid early tooth decay.